 The skin of a puppy is different than our skin.
 That is the reason you shouldn’t bath a puppy too often.
 Once a month is a good guideline.
 Otherwise the skin might dry out.
 Use doggy shampoo or tear free baby shampoo.
 If your puppy is dirty from being outdoors, you can dry him with a towel, and leave him in his cage or laundry room to dry.
 When he is dry you can brush him and he will be good to go.

 A lot of puppies and dogs need to be brushed regularly.
 Get a good brush and comb, and a small comb for the face hair.
 Take your puppy to the pet store and ask them advice about what kind of brush is the best for your puppy.
 We recommend you brush your puppy every day.
 In that way you are quickly done and it will not be a bad experience.
 It will also keep a lot of hair from your floor.
-Even “non-shedding” dogs will lose some hair.
-People are non shedding but we still lose some hair too.
+Even “non-shedding” dogs will loose some hair.
+People are non shedding but we still loose some hair too.

 Some puppies need grooming.
 How often you groom will depend on the look you prefer.
 The average puppy that needs grooming usually gets groomed about 3 to 4 times a year.
 Some people groom their own puppy, others go to a salon.